dgra-cam/dgra-website/content/docs/lore/map.md

 ## Surrounding Developments

-- The development between Lawrence Weaver Road and Whitehouse Lane is known as **King's Court** and its residents are part of the Darwin Green community.
+- **King's Court** is how we call the development between Lawrence Weaver Road and Whitehouse Lane, and its residents are part of the Darwin Green community.

 - **Franklin Gardens** is a new development located north-east to the Central Park, sometimes considered as part of Darwin Green (see [Barratt's